Agentic Episodic Control: Prompt Engineering

 \section{Prompt Engineering}

-We present the four prompt templates used in our experiments.
-These prompts provide structured instructions to guide the large language model's behavior in the text-based maze environment.
-They are designed to ensure consistency, clarity, and interpretability in how the model processes observations, maintains memory, and makes decisions.
-The full content of each prompt is detailed below. \newtcolorbox{promptbox}[2][]{ enhanced, breakable, colback=blue!5, colframe=blue!70!black, coltitle=white, fonttitle=\bfseries, title=#2, arc=4mm, boxrule=0.8pt, boxsep=6pt, before skip=8pt, after skip=8pt, #1 }
+We introduce the four prompt templates employed in our experiments.
+These prompts are carefully crafted to provide structured and consistent instructions that guide the large language model’s behavior within the text-based maze environment.
+Their design aims to enhance clarity, ensure uniform interpretation of observations, support coherent memory management, and promote rational decision-making.
+The complete content of each prompt is presented below.